zzm634/typeorm-no-arp/docs/data-source-options.md

 -   `authMechanism` - Sets the authentication mechanism that MongoDB will use to authenticate the connection.

+-   `directConnection` - Specifies whether to force dispatch all operations to the specified host.

 ## `sql.js` data source options

 -   `database`: The raw UInt8Array database that should be imported.